tc39/notes/es9/2018-05/may-24.md

 DH: First, this is a ton of great work.
 Years ago, I wanted to do similar things, but not nearly as much work so I appreciate this.
 One other syntactic option is to keep `switch` for the name but use `when` for the cases?

-KMN: It's been brought up and there's reasons…
+KMN: It's been brought up and there's reasons...

 DH: If we have `do` expressions, having to wrap this in the `do` expression just to get a result out.
 This is way too verbose and there's no ambiguity for the precedence there.
 You may want to couple the challenges of `do` expressions, but that's very difficult, so if you need collaboration from other team members, we can make progress on that.
 Of course we shouldn't block landing this on `do` expressions.
 We should try to make statement right hand sides to work, and we can discuss do.